MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/dashboard-2.md

 MyAnalytics helps you understand how you collaborate with colleagues and spend your time at work.
 An important tool to help you gain this understanding is your MyAnalytics _dashboard_.

 > [!Note]
-> To learn about the benefits of using MyAnalytics, see [Why use MyAnalytics?](../Overview/Better-work-habits.md)
+> To learn about the benefits of using MyAnalytics, see [Why use MyAnalytics?](../Overview/Better-work-habits.md).

 MyAnalytics is completely personal and private.
 Only you (not your manager and not the system admin) can see your dashboard data.
-MyAnalytics does not give anyone else in your organization access to your dashboard.

 [!INCLUDE [To open the MyAnalytics dashboard](../Includes/to-open-the-dashboard.md)]